google/flutter-desktop-embedding/linux/README.md

 This framework provides the basic functionality for embedding a Flutter app on the Linux desktop.
 This currently includes support for:

 *   Drawing a Flutter view.
 *   Mouse event handling.

 # How to Use This Code

 Note that the example build here is `host_debug_unopt` (you'll find more info on what that means in this section).
 This can be changed to whatever version of the Flutter Engine you end up building.

 First you will need to install the relevant dependencies.

 ## Dependencies

-Requires GLFW3 on your system (example for debian-based systems):
+Requires:

+*   GLFW3
+*   GTK 3
+*   jsoncpp
+*   epoxy
+*   X11 development libs
+*   pkg-config

+Installation example for debian-based systems:

 ```
-$ sudo apt-get install libglfw3-dev
+$ sudo apt-get install libglfw3-dev libepoxy-dev libjsoncpp-dev libgtk-3-dev \
+      libx11-dev pkg-config
 ```

 Also requires a checkout of the Flutter repo and Flutter Engine repo.
 For the